tomcritchlow/tomcritchlow.github.io/strategy.md

 ---
 layout: tufte
-title: The Strategic Independent
+title: Collected writings on Theory & Practice for Independent Consultants
-subtitle: Collected writings on Theory & Practice for Independent Consultants [a book outline]
+subtitle: A book outline
 ---

 The Strategic Independent will eventually become a book{% include tufte-sn.html id="date" content="Sometime in 2019 if all goes to plan!"%}.
 For now, I've collected my writing within the broad themes the book will cover.
 Plenty of gaps and more to write.
 If you see sections or ideas not currently addressed I'd love to hear from you: tjcritchlow@gmail.com